spatial-epi-lab/lab-handbook/README.md

 Welcome to the **Spatial Epi Lab GitHub organization**.

-This GitHub space is a shared home for lab code, lightweight project documentation, and reproducible research workflows.
-The goal is to make scripts, methods, and project structure easier to find, understand, and reuse across the lab.
+This GitHub space is a shared home for lab code, project documentation, and reproducible research workflows.
+The goal is to make scripts, methods, and project structure easier to find, understand, and reuse.

 ## What this GitHub organization is for